It is very sad what's happening in that country and we ask that all reading this to please keep Venezuela in your

 Spanish is their primary language of course but in short order at the mission, with visiting missionaries from the USA wanting to learn spanish, they are rapidly learning englsh.
 Again, we see God's hand at work!!
 As they continue to learn english, we are helping them to create a bilingual newsletter of their activities.
 We will ensure any and all translation needs to form a good communications link between supporters and the Barriga family.
 We believe that besides the housing needs that we are providing, as a family of 3 they will need $5-600/month base to live on.
 This will provide "basic" needs.

 If you are interested in supporting this blessed family, we would love to hear from you.
 If there is more structure, information, understanding that you would like us to provide, just ask.
-We are currently their primary support (with one other primary blessed anonymous couple in San Diego).
+They have one major primary blessed anonymous fUSA amily supporting them as well as the mission itself.
 Obviously this is not as healthy as if we could get their finances supported by 10 to 20 individuals, churchs or families for instance.
 We would welcome any and all suggestions you might have.
 We would especially love your prayers and support in any way that you can offer.

 I will include two links of a personal letter from the Barriga family, in both Spanish, and English.
 We look forward to answering any questions that you may have, and for your prayerful support.
 [If you are interested in supporting, use the donate link provided and just add words indicating that this is for the Barriga or Venezuela family at the mission. ]